 - Neuromuscular symptoms like twitching, weakness, and atrophy of muscles

 - Decreased cognitive function

 These are just a few of the issues that may arise from constant exposure to mercury through dental fillings.
 Many dentists now restore teeth with composite material to avoid mercury exposure.
 At Palmer Distinctive Dentistry, we take our methods one-step further, being very careful in the filling removal process.
-Although some dentists advise leaving a “non-affected” amalgam filling in place (meaning the filling is not cracked or fractured), Dr. Palmer removes amalgam fillings so that patients are not exposed to toxic vapors.
+Although some dentists advise leaving a “non-affected” amalgam filling in place (meaning the filling is not cracked or fractured), Dr. Palmer removes amalgam fillings so that guests are not exposed to toxic vapors.

-By taking very precise precautions during the filling removal process, we minimize exposure for the patient as well as our staff, so that everyone can enjoy better health.
+By taking very precise precautions during the filling removal process, we minimize exposure for the guest as well as our staff, so that everyone can enjoy better health.
 To have your amalgam fillings removed, contact Palmer Distinctive Dentistry today.